Posted on 27th Oct 2020 by John Rosie

 Personal memories sparked by Oliver’s film included the sheepskin coat Ronnie is seen wearing, purchased (he told me) when on a rare occasion one of the horses he’d backed paid dividends.
 The other is sight of Ronnie driving his beloved Jaguar XK120 - Later on during my time working in Soho, I saw the Jag parked in Macclesfield Street across from the Club with a hastily written cardboard sign, which read: 'For Sale - £500 – Will Haggle!'.
 Just typical Ronnie.

-As for the requested research for the documentary, appropriate material was located and passed on to Murray’s researcher, Milly, including transcriptions of three interviews with Ronnie conducted by Les Tomkins for the magazine 'Crescendo' (the three interviews can be read from the National Jazz Archive here).
+As for the requested research for the documentary, appropriate material was located and passed on to Murray’s researcher, Milly, including transcriptions of three interviews with Ronnie conducted by Les Tomkins for the magazine 'Crescendo' (the three interviews can be read online from the National Jazz Archive).

 Detailed articles were also provided from the Archive’s complete ‘Melody Maker’ archive and from copies of the Club’s house magazine: Jazz at Ronnie Scott's edited by British jazz writer and jazz aficionado, Jim Godbolt.
-Many of the stills images used in the documentary, were provided by the Archive’s official photographer, Brian O’Conner, whose personal archive is available here.
+Many of the stills images used in the documentary, were provided by the Archive’s official photographer, Brian O’Conner, whose personal archive is available to view online.

 Ronnie Scott photographed by Brian O'Connor in 1979 at the Ronnie Scott's club